open-contracting-partnership/coalition/README.md

 - Reduce file hierarchy for uploaded images
 - Replace absolute URLs with relative URLs
 - Use `<base>` tag to fix URLs on GitHub Pages

+The app.css` and `app.js` files are compiled.
+The source files are in the `src/` directory.